-The idea of communicating via the wire transmission was first introduced for the telephone almost one and half-century ago.
-Since that time, the same technique has been applied and been instrumental in telemedicine’s evolution, which is the practice of using doctors that are not in the same place as the patient.
+Teleradiology: The Evolution of Telemedicine in Radiology.
+The idea of communicating via wire transmission was first introduced by the telephone almost one and a half-century ago.
+Since that time, the same technique has been applied and has been instrumental in telemedicine’s evolution, which is the practice of using doctors that are not in the same place as the patient.

-According to a nationally representative survey, Telemedicine Technology is most used by the Radiology for patient interactions than any other medical specialty.
+According to a nationally representative survey, Telemedicine Technology is used by Radiology for patient interactions more than any other medical specialty.
 Radiologists need to balance their time between seeing patients and consulting with other medical professionals and Telemedicine software and tools made that possible.

 Teleradiology relies on static images which are obtained from diagnostic imaging departments.
 To do this task the patient herself is not required to be present there, For example, in such cases complicated ultrasound scans or biopsies.
 With telemedicine, however, a proper medical assessment is not possible without a hands-on clinical evaluation of the patient.

-As a result, using telemedicine as a convenience measure risks compromises the quality and safety of patient care, and driving up costs due to clinical errors resulting from gaps in important clinical information that can only be obtained from a traditional patient history and physical examination.
+As a result, using telemedicine as a convenience measure risks compromises the quality and safety of patient care, and drives up costs due to clinical errors resulting from gaps in important clinical information that can only be obtained from traditional patient history and physical examination.

 Request A Free Quote